Armenian Churches and Monasteries Of Lake Van and Vaspurakan

 Tivapuyn/Surp Harutyun – Free to hike, price of a ferry from Gevaş will have to be negotiated

-The church of Surp Harutyun, or “Holy Resurrection” is a remote monastery built at the end of the Tivapuyn peninsula (modern Deveboynu) that’s just northward from the south shore of Lake Van.
+The church of Surp Harutyun, or “Holy Resurrection” is a remote monastery built at the end of the Tivapuyn peninsula (Turkish Deveboynu) that is juts northward from the south shore of Lake Van.
 From the village of İnköy where the road ends, it’s a nearly 8-kilometer hike to the monastery site along the narrow and picturesque peninsula.

 The oldest known mentions of the monastery date back to the 13th century, though it was likely built long before then, possibly in the 10th century.
 Inscriptions on the church record restoration work undertaken in the 15th century.